-This paper offers important components for building new theories: a theoretical construct (universal IT-value definition including IT-value categories on pages 17 and 18) and propositions that are presented in models that are partial representations of theories (Van de Ven, 2007, p.
-143).
 We displayed a model that comprises connections between organizational value, customer value, and firm performance (Figure 1).
-Another model shows the relation between customer value and competitive advantage (Figure 2).
-These propositions increase explanatory power, which may be considered an incremental contribution to IT-value theory (Reay & Whetten, 2011).
+Another model shows the relation between customer value from IT and competitive advantage (Figure 2).
+These models are partial representations of theories (Van de Ven, 2007).
+Our models and propositions increase explanatory power and may be considered as incremental contributions to IT-value theory (Reay & Whetten, 2011).

 Our suggestions will also contribute to practice.
-Business analysts, business executives, and CIOs may apply the proposed IT-value definition for strategic analysis and for decision-making regarding IT investments.
-Cost-benefit analysis should consider monetary value only for IT projects that directly impact customer value, whereas IT investments for organizational value should calculate costs and verbally describe the benefits.

-Our ideas may also improve performance evaluations, which need to be founded on a thorough IT-value definition (Brynjolfsson, & Yang, 1996).
+Business executives and IT managers may apply the proposed IT-value definition for strategic IT planning and decision-making regarding IT investments.
+Cost-benefit analyses should consider monetary value only for IT projects that directly impact customer value, whereas IT investments for organizational value should calculate costs and qualitatively estimate the benefits.
+Our ideas may also improve performance evaluations, which need to be founded on a thorough IT-value definition (Brynjolfsson & Yang, 1996).